 Here are some alternative methods and their chance of success:

-- Switching to lower nicotine and tar.
-Smokers of weaker cigarettes end up inhaling the same amounts of tar and nicotine as from the so-called “full strength” varieties and have the same risk of smoking-related diseases.
-There is no evidence that switching to weaker tasting cigarettes reduces addiction or helps smokers quit.
+Switching to lower nicotine and tar: People who smoke 'weaker' cigarettes end up inhaling the same amounts of tar and nicotine as from the so-called “full strength” varieties and have the same risk of smoking-related diseases.
+There is no evidence that switching to weaker tasting cigarettes reduces addiction or helps people quit.

 There’s no silver bullet when it comes to quitting smoking.